nitiwari-dev/software-engineering-lessons/README.md

-## How to install pre-commit hook ?
+## Install pre-commit hook to run all the test case before any commit?
 ```sh
 sh scripts/install-hooks.sh
 ```